 7 Habits of Highly Effective Professors

-Presenters: Ellen Smyth and Gina Grogan, Austin Peay State University
+Presenters: Ellen Smyth, Austin Peay State University

 No matter how profoundly we master our subjects, we will not master the classroom without first mastering ourselves and our relationships with students.
 During this interactive workshop, we adapt Stephen Coveys world-renowned habits for professional effectiveness directly to our roles as professors and to the classroom.